NCCSD FACULTY DISABILITY TRAINING

 Remember!
 The ADA says people must be qualified for a job (or postsecondary program) and meet the same standards as nondisabled people.
 But decisions about their qualifications should consider what people can do with accommodations.

 This can cause discrimination in higher education if colleges assume a student is not qualified simply because of their disability.
 Often this is a case of low expectations, negative assumptions, or not knowing what's possible.
 This is why many students try to hide their disability from others - they worry about what people will think of them.
-If there are any questions about this, admissions offices, department chairs, or other staff and faculty should consult with the disability services office. |

 If you are interested in learning more about the history of disability laws,